-North Korea tests missile it claims can reach 'anywhere in the world'
+North Korea claims missile can reach anywhere

 How true is claim?

-Euan Graham, director of the International Security Program at Sydney's Lowy Institute, said that one apparently successful test didn't necessarily mean that North Korea had the global capability it claimed.
+Euan Graham, director of the International Security Program at Sydney's Lowy Institute, said that one apparently successful test doesn't necessarily mean that North Korea has the global capability it claimed.

-"If the North Koreans are claiming they can launch an ICBM (to) anywhere in the world that needs to be looked at through a technical lens," he said, using the acronym for intercontinental ballistic missile.
+"If the North Koreans are claiming they can launch an ICBM (to) anywhere in the world, that needs to be looked at through a technical lens," he said, using the acronym for intercontinental ballistic missile.

-"One successful test doesn't get them over the bar, they're claiming more than they can deliver at the moment."
+"One successful test doesn't get them over the bar; they're claiming more than they can deliver at the moment."

 Most successful test yet